 What kinds of agricultural products do we trade today?
 Take a look at the types of food and beverages that move across the border with Canada’s biggest trading partner – the US.
 Click on the image above and follow the links to see the top export and import products.

 The top exports to the US (or Canadian imports if you are an American citizen) meat, animal feed, baked goods, vegetables and cereal grains.
 This list suggests that Canada has a comparative advantage in the production of these products, which is not surprising given our vast expanses of agricultural land.

 In terms of the top imports from the US, we are not surprised to see that the US has a comparative advantage in fruits and nuts (difficult to grow in Canada), vegetables, prepared vegetables/fruits/nuts, meat, and beverages.

 Name a product and the country we import from.

 We can also discuss comparative advantage from a resource perspective where the resource is not land and natural resources.
 I’m talking about comparative advantage in labour (cheaper labour), and capital (lower interest rates and investment costs), and technology (some places are extremely innovative).

 Consider where our clothing comes from.
 While the US might grow tons of cotton, most garments are manufactured in places like Bangladesh and India because the cost of labour is relatively cheaper in those countries.
 China produces all sorts of manufactured products because it has a comparative advantage in labour and mechanization.
-Brazil and Ecuador grow the coffee.
-Silicon Valley in California produce idea and new technology.
+Brazil and Ecuador grow coffee.
+Silicon Valley in California produce ideas and new technology.
 Finland has a comparative advantage in innovation for bio-production.